samsuh/2026-journal/README.md

 # 2026-journal

 ## 7/11/26 - Saturday
-- Haircut 1130a
+- DONE ~~Haircut 1130a~~
-- meet up w E for lunch ~1p
+- DONE ~~meet up w E for lunch 1p~~ we ate clam boil
-- Observability meetup 6p
+- DONE ~~Observability meetup 6p~~. i think im gonna step away from this meetup. im not really getting anything out of it, and there are several friction points.
 - try to cycle in the morning

 ## 7/10/26 - Friday